 How to Use Blocks in WordPress

-So, hopefully, you now have a general understanding of what WordPress blocks are.
-Let’s now get into how to use them to create and edit your WordPress posts and pages.
+So, you now have a general understanding of what Gutenberg WordPress blocks are.
+Let’s get into how to use them to create and edit your WordPress posts and pages.

 Adding a WordPress block

 Alternatively, you can hover your mouse over a place in between blocks within the content.
-This causes a plus icon to appear, which you can click.
-If you insert a block using this method, it will get inserted into the content in that location.
+This activates a plus icon, which you can click.
+If you insert a block using this method, it will appear in that location.

 Customizing a WordPress block

-If you want to customize a block, click on the block within the editor.
+If you want to customize a block, click on it.
 You will notice that this brings up a floating toolbar above the block.
 You can change the block type, alignment, text format, etc.

-You may also notice the area to the right that contains more advanced block settings.
+You may also notice the area to the right with more advanced block settings.
 Here, you have detailed control over the appearance and function of the block.

 Most of the time, you won’t have a problem finding the block you want to edit and then clicking it.
 However, if you are editing a very large page of content, there may be so many blocks that it can take time to find the specific block you want to edit.